meh/ruby-tesseract-ocr/README.md

 ruby-tesseract - Ruby bindings and wrapper
 ==========================================
 This wrapper binds the TessBaseAPI object through ffi-inline (which means it will work on JRuby too) and then proceeds to wrap said API in a more ruby-esque Engine class.

 Making it work
 --------------
 To make this library work you need tesseract-ocr and leptonica libraries and headers and a C++ compiler.

 The gem is called `tesseract-ocr`.

+If you're on a distribution that separates the libraries from headers, remember to install the *-dev* package.

 Examples
 --------
 Following are some examples that show the functionalities provided by tesseract-ocr.

 ### Basic functionality of tesseract